-The Autism Clinic at Hope is committed to giving children with autism spectrum disorder professional care and attention so that they can soar.
-We know that the best caregivers are families and we offer the training, advice and support that parents and other family members need.
+The Autism-Aspergers Clinic is committed to giving children with autism spectrum disorder and Asperger’s professional care and attention so that they can soar.
+We know that the best caregivers are families and we offer the training, advice, and support that parents and other family members need.

 We are proud to continue that tradition with The Asperger-Autism Clinic.